 Am I at risk of heart disease?

-- have high blood pressure
+- high blood pressure

-- have high cholesterol
+- high cholesterol

-What happens during a heart disease test?
+What happens during a heart disease risk assessment?

-Your doctor may do a few things to assess your heart health.
+Your doctor may do a few things to assess your heart health and risk of heart disease.
 These include:

 - recording your age — the older you are, the higher your risk of heart disease